gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

     window.present();
 }
 ```
-The idea of this code is that we have a simple app with two buttons.
+Here we would like to create a simple app with two buttons.
-If we click on one button, an integer number gets increased.
-If we press the other one, it gets decreased.
+If we click on one button, an integer number should be increased.
+If we press the other one, it should be decreased.
 The Rust compiler refuses to compile it though.

 For once the borrow checker kicked in:
 ```console
 error[E0499]: cannot borrow `number` as mutable more than once at a time